epfl-si/web2010/README.md

 Tagging
 -------

-Check the changes since the last release and update the changelog accordingly.
+Check the changes since the last release and update `CHANGELOG.md` accordingly.
-Bump the new version and date in `templates/fragments/header.sig.html`.
+Bump the new version and date in `templates/fragments/header.sig.html` and `package.json`.

 Then